Distributed renewable energy system

 Installation flexibility

 Rooftop and ground-level mounting; available as a containerised self-deploying portable unit compliant with road transport standards.
-Applicable to urban, industrial and agricultural sites.
+Applicable to urban, industrial and agricultural sites, including temporary and off-grid deployments.

 08 - Environment